 MicNo® ZnO FROM ENTEKNO, A NOVEL ZnO TECHNOLOGY

 Entekno Materials have developed a novel mineral-based UV filter, MicNo-ZnO, by using patented MicNo particle technology.
-MicNo-ZnO is a tailored, platelet shaped, micron sized particles composed of nano primary particles.
+MicNo® particles are scientifically engineered novel platelet shaped micron particles.
 MicNo combines the benefits of both micron & nano ZnO.
 It acts like micron ZnO over the skin, since it does not penetrate through the skin, but it still offers the transparent protection of nano ZnO.

 MicNo exhibits a much higher protection from UV rays by percentage mass than both nano & micron ZnO.
 It has been proven to have a much higher absorbance of rays within the UV wavelength, especially in the UVA range, & a higher visible light transparency than commercial nano ZnO.
 In a formulation of 1% (standard market available) ZnO, acting as the single UV filter, an SPF of 0.8 to 1.2 can be achieved.